 Sports Medicine Clinics

-Sports Medicine Clinics at the Family Practice Center – Patients are seen along with one of the three sports medicine faculty for sports and orthopaedic problems.
+Sports Medicine Clinics at the Family Practice Center – Patients are seen along with one of the four sports medicine faculty for sports and orthopaedic problems.
 This clinic has its own xray unit, portable ultrasound, casting application, braces and other support devices.

 Sports Medicine Clinics at the Comprehensive Outpatient Rehabilitation Center (CORC) – This modern 72,000 sq. ft. facility just down the street from the family medicine offices houses an interdisciplinary approach to musculoskeletal health and well-being.
 It has its own radiology area including ultrasound, casting application (with a cast technician), brace shop, physical and occupational therapy gyms, and ready consultation with numerous experts in the field of musculoskeletal medicine.

 Wake Forest University Student Health Center – Once a week a fellow and a faculty member see patients from the general student population with orthopaedic problems.
 This includes intramural and club sport athletes, ROTC members, dance majors, etc.

 Wake Forest University Training Room – The sports medicine fellows and faculty provide medical and orthopaedic care for athletes and staff of the WFU Athletics Department, a prominent NCAA Division I program.
 This modern facility includes private physician exam rooms, fluoroscopy, and an underwater treadmill.